zachwick/showcase/blog/2022-08-10_programming_language_knowledge_organization.md

 Thellefsen, M. (2003), The role of special language in relation to knowledge organization.
 Proc.
 Am.
 Soc.
 Info.
 Sci.
 Tech., 40: 206-212. [https://doi.org/10.1002/meet.1450400126](https://doi.org/10.1002/meet.1450400126)

+## Notes

+This work was created for Instructional Design 6010 _Principles of Learning Design_ at Bowling Green State University to fulfill a requirement to research and discuss an area of research germane to the course and to one's personal interests.